 - High-content spectral data on drug mode of action

 - Superior lead de-risking for drug discovery using label-free, 3D functional imaging

 BDI microscopes coming soon!
-With the help of NSF SBIR funding, Anidyn is developing a biodynamic imaging camera that may be used with an inverted phase/fluorescent microscopes to provide BDI capability for their instruments.
+With the help of NSF SBIR phase I and II funding, Anidyn is developing a biodynamic imaging camera that may be used with an inverted phase/fluorescent microscopes to provide BDI capability for their instruments.
 Anidyn's acquisition and analytical software will be part of the equipment/software bundle.

 Features of Biodynamic Imaging (BDI)